 New Course: Story to Screen

-A new DS course this semester, DS302: Story to Screen, was co-designed by Professors Nicole Coady and Vickie Riley, drawing on their respective talents in screenwriting and cinematography.
-For the past fifteen weeks, the interdisciplinary course brought together student writer/directors, cinematographers, and sound designers with the shared goal of creating an original short film.
+A new DS course this semester, DS 302 Story to Screen, was co-designed by Professors Nicole Coady and Vickie Riley, drawing on their respective talents in screenwriting and cinematography.
+For the past 15 weeks, the interdisciplinary course brought together student writer/directors, cinematographers and sound designers with the shared goal of creating an original short film.
 Though the course maintained a strong focus on fact-based research, it also given students the chance to explore the realm of narrative storytelling in a way that’s never before been offered at Skidmore.

-The twelve students enrolled in DS302 came from a diverse range of artistic backgrounds, and worked to strengthen the individual skills they brought to the classroom setting and their respective films.
+The 12 students enrolled in DS 302 came from a diverse range of artistic backgrounds and worked to strengthen the individual skills they brought to the classroom setting and their respective films.
 When

 Shooting "Operation Suckerpunch" - photo, Sam Grant

-Director Dym is delighted with this year's projects, and looking forward to next year's class, which promises to introduce documentary storytellers to crew-based work.
-"In 2014, Larry Hott argued that documentarians (whose reenactments have much in common with narrative filmmaking) have 95% of a narrative filmmaker's toolkit," she obseves. "i look forward to findout out how the two kinds of filmmakers grow from each other."
+Dym is delighted with this year's projects and looking forward to next year's class, which promises to introduce documentary storytellers to crew-based work.
+"In 2014, Larry Hott argued that documentarians (whose reenactments have much in common with narrative filmmaking) have 95% of a narrative filmmaker's toolkit," she observes.
+"I look forward to findout out how the two kinds of filmmakers grow from each other."

 For several members of the class, this was their first taste of producing a film from its pre-production phase (script writing, researching, casting, planning, etc.) into post-production (editing, sound design, color correction, etc.).
-This hands-on experience gave students the chance to wear multiple hats, some taking on roles they were less familiar with, such as directing, editing, and makeup designing.
-DS302 is a chance to broaden your cinematic horizons, and step outside of your academic comfort zone.
-"Film is the quintessential interdisciplinary medium,” Professor Riley explains.
+This hands-on experience gave students the chance to wear multiple hats, some taking on roles they were less familiar with, such as directing, editing and makeup design.
+DS 302 is a chance to broaden your cinematic horizons and step outside of your academic comfort zone.
+"Film is the quintessential interdisciplinary medium,” Riley explains.
 “When you get people together who are excellent at what they do, something great can happen.
-That’s the opportunity Professor Coady and I wanted to provide with this class.”
+That’s the opportunity Nicole Coady and I wanted to provide with this class.”

 Final films/class credits included:

-Love in Idleness: Written/Directed by Bianca Thompson; Cinematography by Jennifer Davies; Sound Design by Connor Crawford
+Love in Idleness: Written/cirected by Bianca Thompson; cinematography by Jennifer Davies; sound design by Connor Crawford